Sideclick/BootstrapModalBundle/README.md

 ```

 ### Step 4:
-This bundle relies on Bootstrap 3.x & jQuery 1.x  You must include those two libraries on any page using this bundle.
+This bundle relies on Bootstrap 3.x or Bootstrap 4.x & jQuery 1.x  You must include those two libraries on any page using this bundle.

 ## Usage
 ### Old way of usage (Deprecated)